 I would have never expected to say the words, “Yum, this vegan cheese is good.”
 And yet, here we are.
 I have eaten and enjoyed vegan cheese.
-Over the past few years, the category of plant-based, non-dairy cheeses has grown alongside the explosion of plant-based meat alternatives.
+Over the past few years, the category of plant-based, non-dairy cheese has grown alongside the explosion of plant-based meat alternatives.
 Of course it makes sense—you want to maintain your plant-based lifestyle while enjoying an Impossible cheeseburger or a Beyond meatball sub.

 So, the Sporked team sat down to try an array of “cheeses.”
 We tried them plain, we tried some on crackers, and we did some melt tests as well.
 As a mix of vegan cheese newbies (me) and regular consumers of vegan cheese (Sporked writer Jordan Myrick), we came at the category with both trepidation and excitement.
 And we all came out of it with a newfound respect for the fake cheese arts.
-Here’s what we picked as the best vegan cheeses on the market right now.
+Here’s what we picked as the best vegan cheese on the market right now.

 The following article contains affiliate links that may generate a small commission to us when you make a purchase through the link.
 Learn more about how we work with affiliates here.